Carola Oman: Background

 Carola Mary Anima Oman was born on 11 May 1897 in Oxford, the second of three children of the military historian Sir Charles Oman (1860–1946) of All Souls and his wife Mary (1866–1950), daughter of General Robert Maclagan of the Royal Engineers.
-She described her sumptuous upbringing in her final book, illustrated with photographs: An Oxford Childhood.
+She described her upbringing in her final book, illustrated with photographs: An Oxford Childhood.

 As a child, Oman wrote several plays that were performed by friends.
 Another early interest was photography.
 She was sent in 1906 to Miss Batty's, later Wychwood School in Oxford.
 She would have liked to have gone to boarding school, but her parents would not agree, and she continued at Miss Batty's until the spring of 1914.

 The family moved in 1908 into Frewin Hall, now part of Brasenose College, Oxford.
 Her brother Charles (C. C. Oman) became a keeper of the Victoria and Albert Museum and wrote several books on silverware and other domestic metalwork.
 The set designer Julia Trevelyan Oman (1930–2003) was her niece.